Paink64/HPC-AI-Resources/Personal-Computer-Data-Exploration.md

 ### 🔗 **Additional AI Resources** 📚
 - [Google Colab Guide](https://colab.research.google.com/)
-- [Python Introduction](https://www.w3schools.com/python/python_intro.asp)<br>(Use only the two green buttons “Previous” and “Next” to navigate the tutorial and avoid ads.)
+- [Python Introduction](https://www.w3schools.com/python/python_intro.asp) (Use only the two green buttons “Previous” and “Next” to navigate the tutorial and avoid ads.)<br>
 - [W3Schools Data Science Introduction](https://www.w3schools.com/datascience/ds_introduction.asp)

 🎉 **You did it!
 Keep exploring AI, and see you at the next workshop!** 🚀